SAP-samples/cap-service-integration-codejam/exercises/04-understand-service-mocking/README.md

   db/schema.cds
   srv/incidents-service.cds
   app/fiori.cds
-  srv/external/API_BUSINESS_PARTNER.csn   👈
+  srv/external/API_BUSINESS_PARTNER.csn
   ../../../usr/local/share/npm-global/lib/node_modules/@sap/cds-dk/node_modules/@sap/cds/common.cds
 ```

-👉 For now, stop the server with Ctrl-C.
+👉 For now, stop the server again with Ctrl-C.

 ## Take a naïve approach to incorporating the external service

-Let's take a moment to experiment.
+Let's try an experiment.
 Just for a moment, let's take a naïve approach to bringing in this external service into our own basic service, without thinking too much about it.
 How might that look?

 👉 Extend the `srv/incidents-service.cds` file as follows: